Social Upliftment with Organic Food Growing.

 Follow the links to read stories about Positive Cycle's determined efforts all around gauteng province.
 We believe that repairing the ecosystem, the economy and people's lives all go hand in hand with each other.

 Positive Cycle is a socially responsible organic food growing company.
-Offering consultative services as well as installations of sustainable organic vegetable gardens.
+Offering consultative services as well as installations, training and coaching of sustainable organic farms.

 The vision out of which Positive Cycle began is one of total commitment to the concept of sustainable micro economic agriculture.
 Put simply, Positive Cycle is committed to doing everything possible to move society towards an awareness that it is not only possible to grow your own food but a very good idea in terms of cost and also quality of life.